cknips/b3form/README.md

 overridden.
 To unset a default for a field without overiding ist with another value (e.g. because you want to omit a label for a specific field where a default translation is already set) use `false` as translation.

+### Object names

+The name of the object in the form ("task" in the example above) is taken from (prioritized in the following order):

+  - the `:as` option you can pass to the form builder
+  - `object.class.model_name.i18n_key` if the object is an ActiveModel
+  - `object.to_s` otherwise

+Please note that this is different from the behaviour of the standard rails form builder.
+While the `:as` option behaves as usual, the standard rails form builder ignores namespaces of models for the translation of labels and submit buttons.
+B3Form uses the slash notation (`namespace/model_name`) as the object name that is also uses for the translation of the error messages.